 The Pupil Premium is an allocation of funding provided to schools to support children who may be vulnerable to underachievement.
 The amount received is dependent on the number of children who are eligible and have claimed for free school meals at any time in the last six years.
 All schools are required to report on the amount of funding and how this is being used.
 Where there are 10 or more children eligible for pupil premium on roll the school is required to publicise the impact on the School Website.
-We refer to the following document: "Supporting the attainment of disadvantaged pupils: articulating success and good practice" which was published in November 2015 to support our decisions on the use of Pupil Premium funding.

 For more details on the Pupil Premium please visit the DfE website by clicking on the link below:

 We organise teaching and learning at Ightham in order to meet the needs of all children in the best way.

 We ensure that the appropriate provision is made for children who belong to vulnerable groups and that social disadvantaged children have their needs adequately assessed and met.